mnmelo/lazy_import/README.rst

     obj = cl([1, 2]) # This works OK (and also triggers the loading of numpy)

-    class MySubclass(cl): # This fails because cls is just a wrapper, pass              #  not an actual class.
+    class MySubclass(cl): # This fails because cl is just a wrapper, pass              #  not an actual class.